msjaiswal/book-notes/Effective Engineer.markdown

   - Extra time spent in optimizing debugging workflow can help you fix annoying bugs with less headache.
   - Debugging is hard.
 It's time conuming.
 Upfront investments to shorten debugging loops are worth it.

+- High test coverage to reduce build and site breakages.
+- Fast unit tests to encourage people to run them.
+- Fast and incremental compiles and reloads to reduce development time.

 - Master you Programming Environment
   - One editor.
 One high level language.
 Shell.
 Keyboard > Mouse.
 Automate manual workflows.
 Use interactive shell.
 Make running specific tests easy.
 ** Faster you can iterate, faster you can learn.**

 ### Measure what you want to Improve
 - Use metric to drive progress
-  - If you can't measure, you can't imrove.
+  - If you can't measure it, you can't improve it.
-  - A good metric.
+  - Good metric.
-    - Good metric helps you focus on right things.
+    - Helps you focus on right things.
+    - Drives forward progress.
-    - Good metric helps you guard against future regressions.
+    - Helps you guard against future regressions.
     - Performance Ratcheting: Any change should strictly improve the metric.
     - Bad metric can lead to unwanted behavior.
     - Examples: